Assortment Optimization under the Decision Forest Model: Optimization model

+Before we proceed to solve the challenging assortment optimization problem~\eqref{prob:assortment_opt_abstract}, we pause to make two remarks on Theorem~\ref{theorem:inapproximable_exponential_gap}.
+First, recall that any ranking of length $k$ can be represented by a decision tree that is constrained to branch to the right and of depth $k$. \cite{aouad2018approximability} shows that the assortment optimization under the ranking-based model is NP-hard to \YCRR{approximate} within $O(k^{1-\epsilon})$ factor provided that each ranking in the model has a length of at most $k$ (see Section 3.2 of \cite{aouad2018approximability}).
+Theorem~\ref{theorem:inapproximable_exponential_gap} shows that the assortment problem becomes much harder when optimizing over decision trees instead of rankings.
+Specifically, the inapproximability factor grows from a linear rate $O(k)$ to an exponential rate $O(2^k)$ as a function of $k$.

+Second, together with \cite{chen2019decision}, Theorem~\ref{theorem:inapproximable_exponential_gap} highlights a fundamental tradeoff between the representation power and tractability in the decision forest model.
+In particular, \cite{chen2019decision} shows that as the decision trees grow deeper, the model becomes more expressive in capturing choice behavior; at its maximum depth, $n$, the decision forest model can represent any discrete choice model (see Theorems 1 and 2 in \cite{chen2019decision}).
+At the same time, our Theorem~\ref{theorem:inapproximable_exponential_gap} establishes that deeper trees also lead to increased computational complexity for assortment optimization, with inapproximability growing exponentially in tree depth. \YCRR{This tradeoff highlights the need to manage tree depth so that the decision forest model remains expressive enough to characterize consumer choice yet tractable for downstream operational tasks.}

+Given the inapproximability of problem~\eqref{prob:assortment_opt_abstract}, we consider a mixed-integer optimization (MIO) approach to solve the problem and present two formulations in the next two subsections.

-\subsection{Formulation 1: \LeafMIO}
+\subsection{Formulation 1: \SplitMIO}

 We now present our first formulation of the assortment optimization problem~\eqref{prob:assortment_opt_abstract} as a mixed-integer optimization (MIO) problem.
 To formulate the problem, we introduce some additional notation.
-For notational convenience we let $r_{t,\ell} = \bar{r}_{c(t,\ell)}$ be the revenue of the purchase option of leaf $\ell$ of tree $t$.
+For notational convenience we let $r_{t,\ell} = \rho_{c(t,\ell)}$ be the revenue of the purchase option of leaf $\ell$ of tree $t$.
 We let $\leftleaves(s)$ denote the set of leaf nodes that are to the left of split $s$ (i.e., can only be reached by taking the left branch at split $s$), and similarly, we let $\rightleaves(s)$ denote the leaf nodes that are to the right of $s$.
 We introduce two sets of decision variables.
 For each $i \in \Ncal$, we let $x_i$ be a binary decision variable that is 1 if product $i$ is included in the assortment, and 0 otherwise.
 For each tree $t \in F$ and leaf $\ell \in \leaves(t)$, we let $y_{t,\ell}$ be a binary decision variable that is 1 if the assortment encoded by $\xb$ is mapped to leaf $\ell$ of tree $t$, and 0 otherwise.

-With these definitions, our first formulation, \LeafMIO, is given below.
+With these definitions, our first formulation, \SplitMIO, is given below.